 The lectures offer an overview of the most important historical and archaeological contexts of the Silk Roads, ranging from ancient Egypt to Han Dynasty China.
 In-depth case study are discussed of specific sites, such as Berenike (Egypt), Petra (Jordan), Arikamedu (India), the Karakorum mountains (Pakistan), and the Tarim Basin (Xinjiang, China).

-Subsequently, based on these case studies, the class discussions will tie in to the archaeological facts to incite debate about present global connections.
+Subsequently, based on these case studies, each lecture uses the archaeological facts to incite debate about present global connections.
 Herein, three main focus points are central:

 The issue of traditional centre-periphery/West-East dichotomies

 Objects as globetrotters vs. human migrations

 Cultural heritage challenges for both archaeology and politics

 By means of 5 written assignments, students will develop archaeological analytical skills for individual objects, and are encouraged to interpret archaeological data in a much wider socio-political context.
 Feedback on all assignment will be provided during this process.